Minimal Terracini loci in projective spaces

 Note that, for fixed $n,d$, we know that $\TT(n,d;x)$ is not empty for infinitely many $x$, by Theorem \ref{ai0}.
-On the other hand, if we consider the subsets of minimally Terracini sets $\TT(n,d;x)'\subseteq \TT(n,d;x)$ we have that they are not empty only for finitely many $x$, as proved in Proposition \ref{oo1}.
+On the other hand, $\TT(n,d;x)'\subseteq \TT(n,d;x)$ is not empty only for finitely many $x$, as proved in Proposition \ref{oo1}.
 In other words the minimality property is a strong condition which allows us to prove interesting bounds and characterizations of the triples $n,d,x$ for which $\TT(n,d;x)'$ is or is not empty.

 In Section \ref{RNC} we investigate the sets of points on rational normal curves and on their degenerations (reducible rational normal curves).
-In particular Theorem \ref{a9.0} and Proposition \ref{de2} completely describe the minimal Terracini sets related to such curves.
-Since rational normal curves give rise to elements of $\TT(n,d;1+\lceil nd/2\rceil)'$, we may formulate the following conjecture: \begin{conjecture} For any $x\le \lfloor \frac{nd+1}{2}\rfloor$, we have $\TT(n,d;x)'=\emptyset$. \end{conjecture} Here we prove the conjecture for $\PP^2$, Proposition \ref{n2a1}, and for $\PP^3$, Theorem \ref{ooo1}.
+In particular Theorem \ref{a9.0} and Proposition \ref{de2} completely describe the minimal Terracini sets contained in such curves.
+Since rational normal curves contain elements of $\TT(n,d;1+\lceil {nd}/{2}\rceil)'$, we may formulate the following conjecture: \begin{conjecture} For any $x\le \left\lfloor \dfrac{nd+1}{2}\right\rfloor$, we have $\TT(n,d;x)'=\emptyset$. \end{conjecture} Here we prove the conjecture for $\PP^2$, Proposition \ref{n2a1}, and for $\PP^3$, Theorem \ref{ooo1}.

 After the easy description of the situation in the plane (see Section \ref{sec-plane}), we focus on the case of $\PP^3$, and we obtain the following three results, which are the main results of this paper. \begin{theorem} Fix integers $d\ge 4$ and $x$ such that $2x\le 3d+1.$ Then $\TT(3,d;x)'=\emptyset$. \end{theorem}